 "She has been an invaluable resource for our student-athletes, staff, and to me as Director of Athletics.
 Her role will expand in a variety of areas, including serving as the program administrator for Sports Medicine as well the administrator for specific sports at Georgia College.
 This is a great move for our department and for Georgia College."

 Grodecki is the most successful softball coach in program history, amassing 299 victories in the Georgia College dugout, including the first back-to-back 40-win seasons in school history.
 The 2013 Peach Belt Conference (PBC) Coach of the Year, Grodecki has coached the squad to five NCAA Tournament appearances, including the GC Softball's first Super Regional battle in 2015.

 Grodecki spent three seasons as head softball coach at St. Petersburg College prior to joining Bobcat nation.
 Over those three seasons, she placed second in the Suncoast Conference and earned bids to the FCCAA State Tournament three years in a row.

 Prior to her arrival at St. Petersburg, she coached for six years at the Division I and II levels.
-At Southern Arkansas University she was the head coach for two seasons, leading her team to the conference tournament in both seasons with an overall 53-58 record.
-She also spent two years as an assistant coach at Delta State University working with infield, hitting instruction, and the strength and conditioning program, helping guide Delta State to the 2005 Gulf South Conference (GSC) West Division championship and tournament finals.
-Before her time on the Delta State staff, Grodecki was an assistant at the University of Alabama-Birmingham from 2001-03, working with the outfield and in-state recruiting.
+At Southern Arkansas University she was the head coach for two seasons.
+She also spent time as an assistant coach at Delta State University and at the University of Alabama-Birmingham.

 A native of Huntsville, Alabama, she is married to Andrew Grodecki.
-The Grodeckis have a daughter Alison and they live in Milledgeville.
+The Grodeckis have a daughter Allison and they live in Milledgeville.